artamonoff/data-analysis-python/datasets/data-description.md

 - Exp_Inc = Ratio of monthly credit card expenditure to yearly income,
 - Spending = Average monthly credit card expenditure (for Cardhldr = 1),
 - Logspend = Log of spending.

+## Mishkin

+monthly observations from 1950-2 to 1990-12

+*number of observations* : 491

+*country* : United States

+- pai1: one-month inflation rate (in percent, annual rate)
+- pai3: three-month inflation rate (in percent, annual rate)
+- tb1: one-month T-bill rate (in percent, annual rate)
+- tb3: three-month T-bill rate (in percent, annual rate)
+- cpi: CPI for urban consumers, all items (the 1982-1984 average is set to 100)

+*Источник*: Mishkin, F. (1992) “Is the Fisher effect for real ?”, Journal of Monetary Economics, 30, 195-215.

+## Tbrate

+*quarterly observations* from 1950-1 to 1996-4

+*number of observations8 : 188

+*country* : Canada

+- r: the 91-day treasury bill rate
+- y: the log of real GDP
+- pi: the inflation rate